« MySpace Mobile - The Ad Supported Play | Main | Orange UK: Ringing Up Xmas Tunes »

 As part of the interviews with leading research companies dedicated to the telecoms industry (previous guests were Strategy Analytics, Wireless World Forum), Michele MacKenzie of Ovum visits Xellular Identity and shares Ovum's Forecasts and insights regarding the mobile content market.

 Justin Oberman covers the launch of the New York City Mobile Trial sponsored by Nokia, Citibank, Mastercard and Cingular and shares his experience with the Nokia 6126 with the NFC chip (Cingular branded) mobile phone.
+Urbanship also launch wallet apps for iphone, You can check in this article for more details about that.

 Dennis of the Wap Review covers Mobitopia, a del.icio.us clone for mobile links only.

-Following his very interesting post “Understanding Mobile 2.0Rudy De Waele created a wiki space to start categorizing the so-called Mobile 2.0 companies and invites you to add your own information and keep it updated.
+Following his fascinating post “Understanding Mobile 2.0” Rudy De Waele created a wiki space to start categorizing the so-called Mobile 2.0 companies and invites you to add your information and keep it updated.

 The Mobile Diva, Darla Mack, raises her thumbs up on the threaded SMS Idea.
-Hey, when you're talking to someone via sms you're having a conversation... so why not display it as such? :)
+Hey, when you're talking to someone via SMS you're having a conversation... so why not display it as such? :)

 The iPhone